kilo0hm/usb-lcd/README.md

 # usb-lcd
-Connect a HD44780 LCD to USB, via the CH341A IC.
+Connect a HD44780 LCD to USB, via the CH341 IC.
 This adapter can interface with LCD Smartie, LCDHype, and AIDA64 on Windows.
 Linux support should be possible too.

-See my prototype version working [here](https://www.youtube.com/shorts/TWgQVQCoLs0), and the Rev.A pcb [here](https://www.youtube.com/watch?v=QafS92o0JMY).
+See my prototype version working [here](https://www.youtube.com/shorts/TWgQVQCoLs0), and the Rev.A PCB working [here](https://www.youtube.com/watch?v=QafS92o0JMY).

 The PCB layout is inspired by the I2C adapter boards commonly found online.
 It should fit on the back any 16 pin LCD module with a HD44780 (or compatible) driver.